-Each of you have testified -- the title here is "The Future of Counter-Terrorism strategy has to be part of a larger foreign policy strategy.
+Each of you have testified-the title here is "The Future of Counter-Terrorism Strategy," but each of you have testified to some degree that the counter-terrorism strategy has to be part of a larger foreign policy strategy.
 One of the great things about this committee is we have a lot of people on the committee who really want to think about bigger-picture strategic questions.